Robert Wright, Owner

 Since hoisting sails at seven with my dad off the coast of California on a McGregor 26, I knew that I was in this for the long haul.

-That young dream wouldn’t rest, I had to know everything I could possibly know about sailboats.
+That young dream wouldn’t rest, I had to know everything I could possibly know about boating.
 So in 2008, I began a career in boatyards & mechanics.
 Weekends were reserved of sailing my own San Juan 24 ‘First Crush’ with my son, Brad.
-See, I love this sailing sport and I can not comprehend the happiness it can offer.
+See, I love this sailing sport and I can not comprehend the happiness it offers.